csiro-data-school/python/_episodes/03-types-expressions.md

 > ## Choose a Type
 >
-> What type of value (integer, floating point number, character string or list)
+> What type of value (integer, floating point number or character string)
 > would you use to represent each of the following?
 >
 > 1. Number of days since the start of the year.